Walks99/BACKEND-upload-image-using-multer-middleware/README.md

 #### Fetch API Usage:

-- The `makeHttpRequest` function in `App.js` uses the Fetch API to make an HTTP POST request to the backend server.
+- The `uploadImageViaHttpPostRequest` function in `App.js` uses the Fetch API to make an HTTP POST request to the backend server.
-- The request includes user input data in JSON format.
+- The request includes a `formData` object that contains image file.

 #### Dynamic Content Rendering: